-Early studies suggest that electric vehicles have a fire risk comparable, or possibly even lower, than "traditional" vehicles (i.e. vehicles with an internal combustion engine).
-Anyway, in an electric vehicle a fire can occur in various moments, also independently from the batteries.
-In any case, the recharge operations made inside an enclosed space, or dealing with an electric vehicle after a crush or after a previous fire, must be considered as particularly delicate situations.
+Early studies suggest that electric vehicles have a fire risk comparable, or possibly "traditional" vehicles (i.e. vehicles with an internal combustion engine).
+Anywa vehicle a fire can occur in various moments, also independently from the batter the recharge operations made inside an enclosed space, or dealing with an electric vehicle after a crush or after a previous fire, must be considered as particularly delicate situations.